gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * "Group OSCORE Pairwise Mode Support" defined in {{ssec-pairwise-mode-policy}} of this specification, with default value False.

 Finally, the joining node uses the information received in the Joining Response to set up the OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
-In addition, the joining node maintains an association between each public key retrieved from the 'pub_keys' parameter and the role(s) that the corresponding group member has in the group.
+In addition, the joining node maintains an association between each public key retrieved from the 'pub_keys' parameter and the role(s) that the corresponding group member has in the OSCORE group.

 From then on, the joining node can exchange group messages secured with Group OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.
 When doing so: